×

 • Nearly no money is spent on upkeep.

-• Since aluminium is completely recyclable, it is beneficial for the environment.
+• Since aluminum is completely recyclable, it is beneficial for the environment.

 Cons:

-• Due to its high thermal conductivity and poor thermal insulation, aluminium is a good heat conductor.
+• Due to its high thermal conductivity and poor thermal insulation, aluminum is a good heat conductor.

 • It gets quite cold in freezing circumstances, making it unsuitable for cold weather.